JayeshSuryavanshi/Walleto/README.md

-## Amigowallet
+## Walleto
-Amigo wallet is an e-wallet application linked to a bank account that allows a user to make transactions, pay bills and receive cashbacks.
+Walleto is an e-wallet application linked to a bank account that allows a user to make transactions, pay bills and receive cashbacks.
 The application uses Angular in Frontend and SpringBoot in backend.

 • Capstone Project developed as a part of Infosys Foundation Program.